jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 Here are questions you can answer after going through this chapter

 * :ref:`what is a Test Driven Development Environment?`
-* :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment>`
+* :ref:`How can I make a Python Test Driven Development Environment manually?<how to make a Python Test Driven Development environment manually>`
 * :ref:`How can I change directories?<how to change directory>`
 * :ref:`How can I make a directory?<how to make a directory>`
 * :ref:`How can I see directory structure?<how to look at directory structure>`